MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 `ctrl+`, `shift+`, `alt+`, `win+`

 > [!NOTE]
-> While the `Windows` key is supported as a modifier, the system reserves most `win+<key>` key bindings.
+> While the `Windows` key is supported as a modifier, the system reserves most <kbd>Win+&lt;key&gt;</kbd> key bindings.
 If the OS has reserved that key binding, the terminal will never receive that binding.

 ### Modifier keys